By Deirdre Younge.

 The cross-examining barrister, Jim O’Callaghan, acting for Garda Owen Corrigan, said of the evidence – “you are describing the last moments of a man’s life”.

 The present Garda Commissioner Drew Harris, as Head of Legacy in the PSNI, had a crucial role at Smithwick as the gatekeeper for intelligence and information from the various UK Security Services.
 He made a last- minute dramatic intervention to present intelligence emanating from M15, of the involvement of a garda who had not been identified to the Tribunal, in setting up Oliver for murder.
 No name has so far emerged.
-Drew Harris also named the senior IRA figure he claimed had ordered the murder.
+Drew Harris also named the senior IRA figure he claimed had ordered that Tom Oliver be shot.
 See also: How Drew Harris diverted the Smithwick Tribunal.

 Will Operation Kenova and Jon Boutcher finally achieve justice for Tom Oliver and his family?

 OTHER STORIES ABOUT GARDA-RUC-PSNI AFFAIRS ON THIS WEBSITE BY DEIRDRE YOUNGE: